 Sometimes, despite the amazing emotions of fatherhood, men can feel like little more than bystanders.
 However, babies know their fathers too, and from the moment of birth, they are eager to interact with them.
 Dads, as well as moms, are crucial in helping their babies build relationships.
 Science tells us these relationships are critical for the healthy development of babies’ brains.
 By following a group of families, this film teaches how to recognize the earliest signs of infant communication.
 These early interactions enrich your time as a father and give your baby the best possible start in life.

-To Be a Father (I Am Your Child Video Series)
+The First Years Last Forever (I Am Your Child Video Series)

-This video provides information on:
+This video includes information on: